rize-network/app-studio-web/src/components/Form/ComboBox/ComboBox.md

     </Vertical>
   );
 };
 ```

 ### **searchEnabled**

-"Boolean flag to enable or disable the search functionality within the ComboBox."
+"Flag to enable search functionality within the ComboBox."

 ```tsx
 import React from 'react';